InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 </script>
 ```

-JSONP is simple to use and compatibility is good, but only if `get` requested.
+JSONP is simple to use and has good compatibility, but is limited to `get` requests.

-In the development of multiple JSONP requests may encounter the same callback function name, this time you need to package a JSONP, the following is a simple implementation
+You may encounter the same callback name in multiple JSONP requests, this time you need to package a JSONP, the following is a simple implementation

 ```js
 function jsonp(url, jsonpCallback, success) {